Save 15% on advance sale mini maker faire tickets with code: 510FAM.

 Everything.
 There are more than 20 hands-on interactive exhibits and dozens of other cool things to watch and learn.

-We’ll update this post with the schedule for workshops and demos so you can plan and pack accordingly.
+As always, the day promises lots of music, raspberry pi, good food, and fire.
+Check out the schedule of the day for workshops and demos so you can plan and pack accordingly.

 Don't forget your unbridled enthusiasm to try new stuff with your kiddos, that's most important.